Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 # Humble Beginnings

+This tutorial is intended to be an interactive experience.
+Type, **don't copy**, the code into your own files or into the interpreter and run them.
+Don't be afraid to experiment!
+Break things on purpose, change the code's behavior, and maybe even have some fun with it!

-Let's explore two built-in tools provided to us by Python, `print` and `input`.
+To start, let's explore two built-in tools provided to us by Python, `print` and `input`.

 ---
 ## <built-in function print\>